aws/aws-sdk-js-v3/packages/client-kinesis-browser/README.md

 ### Import

-The AWS SDK is modulized by clients and commends in CommonJS modules.
+The AWS SDK is modulized by clients and commands in CommonJS modules.
 To send a request, you only need to import the client(`KinesisClient`) and the commands you need, for example `AddTagsToStreamCommand`:

 ```javascript
 //javascript